 Imagine you have a meeting with a key client or prospect and you need to have access to your latest financial data.
 In the past, you would have pulled a few slides together and used that data for your meeting.
 However, by the time you have that meeting – if you’ve travelled across a few time zones to get there – your data is out of date.
 It doesn’t have to be like that.

-Start using cloud financials software so you have access to real-time data, which will help for those important meetings and company updates.
+Start using cloud accounting software so you have access to real-time data, which will help for those important meetings and company updates.
 And by using reports and dashboards that are up to date, you will have the information required to make sense of the insights your people are uncovering.

 If your business is working across multiple locations around the globe, having access to a multi-currency and multilingual solution will help your teams to stay on top of the numbers.